Ph.D. in Clinical Psychology

 Phone: (202) 336-5979 / E-mail: email@example.com

-The Clinical Ph.D. program entails seventy nine course credits, successful completion of the comprehensive exams, the completion of a one-year pre-doctoral internship, and the successful defense of a dissertation.
+The Clinical Ph.D. program entails 79 credits of required and elective graduate courses, successful completion of the comprehensive exams, the completion of a one-year pre-doctoral internship, and the successful defense of a dissertation.
 Only full time students are accepted into the program.

 Graduates find positions in independent practice, community clinics, medical and managed care facilities, and in academic and research settings.
 It is possible to complete the program in five years, but most students graduate in six or seven years.